-G. That section 683(c)(1)(A) of the Tax Law provides that the tax may be assessed at any time if no return is filed.

-H. That the capital gain derived from petitioners' sale of their New York residence subsequent to their change of residence to Connecticut in April 1977 did not constitute an item of gain accruing prior to the change of status.
+- G. That section 683(c)(1)(A) of the Tax Law provides that the tax may be assessed at any time if no return is filed. - H. That the capital gain derived from petitioners' sale of their New York residence subsequent to their change of residence to Connecticut in April 1977 did not constitute an item of gain accruing prior to the change of status.

 Accordingly, such gain was taxable during their nonresident period in 1977.

 Since no return was filed for such period, the tax may be assessed at any time.

-adjustments made for the nonresident period of said year, is not barred by the period of limitations on assessment within the meaning and intent of sections

-654(a) and 683(c)(1)(A) of the Tax Law.
+Therefore, the Notice of Deficiency issued for taxable year 1977, incorporating adjustments made for the nonresident period of said year, is not barred by the period of limitations on assessment within the meaning and intent of sections 654(a) and 683(c)(1)(A) of the Tax Law.